openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 The profile uses OpenID for Verifiable Credential Issuance [@!OIDF.OID4VCI] and OpenID for Verifiable Presentations [@!OIDF.OID4VP] as the base protocols for issuance and presentation of Credentials, respectively.
 The credential formats used are IETF SD-JWT VC as specified in [@!I-D.ietf-oauth-sd-jwt-vc] and ISO mdoc [@!ISO.18013-5].
 Additionally, considerations are given on how the issuance of Credentials in both IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO mdoc [@ISO.18013-5] formats can be performed in the same transaction.

-A full list of the open standards used in this profile can be found in Overview of the Open Standards Requirements (reference).
+A full list of the open standards used in this profile can be found in the Standards Requirements (#standards_requirements).

 ## Target Audience/Usage